ghost-land/Nintendo-eShop-db/script_3ds/readme.md

-# Nintendo eShop 3DS Database
+# Nintendo eShop 3DS Scraper

 The `main.py` script is designed to interact with the Nintendo eShop API for 3DS games.
 It retrieves information such as game titles, product codes, and images for a specified list of country codes.
 This README provides instructions on how to use the script and details about its functionality.